-The new series of Library Lectures kicks off in January, welcoming four fantastic speakers who will guide you through fascinating topics around folk song, dance and wider culture.
+Library Lectures in spring 2020 welcomed fantastic speakers who guided audiences through fascinating topics around folk song, dance and wider culture.

 Tickets £8 per lecture | £28 for all four

 Magic in pre-modern England took many forms, but among the most common was 'practical' magic: spells and rituals which brought about useful solutions to everyday problems.
 This talk will explore what people commonly used magic for, and interrogate the spells themselves: why were certain words or items used?
 Were the rituals non-sensical, as has previously been claimed, or was there a method to folk magic which gone unrecognised?
 We will identify some of the theory which informed magical practice, and track how these practices evolved over generations of magic use.

 Tabitha Stanmore is currently completing her PhD in History at the Universities of Bristol and Exeter.
 Her thesis, Love Spells and Lost Spoons: Service magic in English society, 1350-1650 is supervised by Professor Ronald Hutton and Dr Catherine Rider.
 Tabitha has been featured on BBC Radio London, The Folklore Podcast, and History Chat: the history podcast discussing her findings on 'everyday' magic in English culture.

 What has folk dancing got to do with Butlins holiday camps?
 Or the British Royal Family?
 Why do people think that folk dancing should be fun?
 Why are all the dances walked?
 Why are callers reluctant to call themselves teachers?
 Why is English folk dance not taught in schools anymore?
 What has any of this got to do with Englishness and national identity?
 In this illustrated talk Chloe Middleton-Metcalfe will select the most interesting and challenging stories from her PhD.
 Valiantly battling against years of academic marginalisation she will present an array of fascinating stories about the most theoretically neglected English ‘folk’ dance form.